-The Red Deer Symphony Orchestra is a community oriented professional performing arts organization, dedicated to providing high calibre performances and educational experiences.
+The Red Deer Symphony Orchestra is a community-oriented professional performing arts leader dedicated to engaging, educating, and inspiring Central Alberta through music.

 Igniting passion for arts and culture in central Alberta.